Khloe Kardashian & Tristan Thompson Could Get Back Together, Per ‘HL’

 Khloe Kardashian and Tristan Thompson’s split has been making headlines for over a week, but the couple might not be done with each other just yet.

-According to Hollywood Life, Khloe Kardashian and Tristan Thompson could get back together, even though the NBA player has been caught cheating on the Keeping Up With the Kardashians star twice in the past year, most recently with family friend, Jordyn Woods.
+According to Hollywood Life, Khloe Kardashian and Tristan Thompson could get back together, even though the NBA player has been caught cheating on the Keeping Up With the Kardashians star twice in the past year, most recently with family friend Jordyn Woods.

 “Khloe is feeling incredibly hurt and betrayed by Tristan, but some of her friends definitely think there’s a chance she will still try and work things out with him,” an insider told the outlet, adding that while Kardashian is trying to put on a brave face, she still loves Thompson very much.